US STOCKS-Wall Street closes sharply lower on Amazon slump, inflation worries

 By Bansari Mayur Kamdar and Noel Randewich

-April 29 (Reuters) - Wall Street finished sharply lower on Friday, as Amazon slumped following a gloomy quarterly report, and as the biggest surge in monthly inflation since 2005 spooked investors already worried about rising interest rates.
+April 29 (Reuters) - Wall Street slid on Friday to its deepest daily losses since 2020, as Amazon slumped following a gloomy quarterly report, and as the biggest surge in monthly inflation since 2005 spooked investors already worried about rising interest rates.

-Amazon.com Inc AMZN.Otumbled in its steepest one-day drop since 2006, leaving the widely held stock near two-year lows.
-Late on Thursday, the e-commerce giant delivered a disappointing quarter and outlook, swamped by higher costs to run its warehouses and deliver packages.
+Amazon.com Inc AMZN.Otumbled 14.05% in its steepest one-day drop since 2006, leaving the widely held stock near two-year lows.
+Late on Thursday, the e-commerce giant delivered a disappointing quarter and outlook, swamped by higher costs.

-All 11 S&P 500 sector indexes fell, led lower by Consumer Discretionary .SPLRCD and Real Estate .SPLRCR.
+All 11 S&P 500 sector indexes fell, led lower by a 5.9% slide in Consumer Discretionary .SPLRCD and a 4.9% drop in Real Estate <.SPLRCR>.

+The S&P 500 logged it largest one-day decline since June 2020.
+The Nasdaq's decline was its largest since September 2020.

 Downbeat results and worries about aggressive monetary policy tightening by the Federal Reserve have hammered megacap technology and growth stocks this month.